debridge-finance/debridge-cross-chain-dapp-example/README.md

 The best way to try them is to follow instructions from the `hardhat-debridge` plugin:
 1. Run the hardhat node in the first terminal: `npx hardhat node`;
-2. Run the emulator in the second terminal, attaching it to the hardhat node: `npx debridge-run-emulator --network localhost`;
+2. Run the emulator in the second terminal, attaching it to the hardhat node: `npx hardhat debridge-run-emulator --network localhost`;
 3. Call these commands one by one against the hardhat node (`--network localhost`) in the third terminal.

 #### Note on running against mainnet